scivision/PyLivestream/README.rst

 * ``x11grab`` was deprecated in FFmpeg 3.3, was previously replaced by ``xcbgrab``
 * Reference `webpage <https://www.scivision.co/youtube-live-ffmpeg-livestream/>`_
 * `Test videos <http://www.divx.com/en/devices/profiles/video>`_ for looping/globbing

+Comments on dropouts / lag for livestreaming in general (not just with this program):

+* Low CPU machines (like Raspberry Pi) may need to cut back on resolution.
+* live streaming takes an excellent quality (not necessarily high speed) Internet connection in general.
+Some DSL / wireless internet provider have really spotty performance.
+You might not notice this with HD Netflix due to deep buffering, but it will show up on livestreaming.
+* Do Skype / Duo / FaceTime work excellently for you on your network?
+If not, live streaming will not work well.
+* Try a wired (Ethernet) connection to the Internet.
+I have seen very expensive consumer WiFi APs that just had bad performance in real world strenuous use (like live streaming).

 FFmpeg References
 -----------------